Overview of open source projects, techniques, tools, and resources with which this site was built.

 Under the hood, there is a simple shared Linux server with a cPanel.

-The Apache configuration file (.htaccess) is a customized version of the one from HTML5 Boilerplate, plus a couple of useful tricks from Jeff Starr’s Perishable Press.
+) is a customized version of the one from HTML5 Boilerplate, plus a couple of useful tricks from Jeff Starr’s Perishable Press.
 The server config file is used for various purposes such as cross-origin access to webfonts, URL rewriting, redirects, cache control, gzipping, blocking access to directories and files, and setting a CSP for security.

-This site is hosted on a Netsons SSD 50 storage.
 The assets for Iubenda and Google Analytics are hosted on their respective servers.

 Accessibility

-A basic keyboard-navigation is supported by a clear focus indicator using the :focus-visible CSS pseudo-class.
+CSS pseudo-class.
 Each page on this website has a “skip to content” link at the top and a “back to start” link at the very bottom.
-You should be able to zoom each page up to 200% without any issues as well.
-ACR toolkit Chrome extension was used to review most of the a11y issues.
-There are ARIA roles and attributes, although this is still a beta version.
-The W3C markup validity is supported as much as possible.
+You can zoom in on each page up to 200% without any issues.
+The ACR Toolkit Chrome extension was used to review most of the a11y issues.
+ARIA roles and attributes are implemented, although this is still a beta version.
+W3C markup validity is supported as much as possible.

-A user without JavaScript enabled should see all the content, but the website may not function properly (e.g., dark mode toggle is hidden).
-Modernizr’s .no-js class is utilized to fix some UI issues.
+A user without JavaScript enabled should see all the content, but the website may not function properly (e.g., the dark mode toggle will be hidden).
+Modernizr’s .no-js

 Testing